tpulatha/sdl_ios_guides/docs/Getting Started/index.md

 SDL iOS supports Carthage!
 Install using Carthage by following [this guide](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).
 Carthage supports iOS 8+.

-#### Dynamic Framework

-Tagged to our releases is a dynamic framework file that can be drag-and-dropped into the application.
-Dynamic frameworks are supported on iOS 8+. **WARNING: You cannot submit your app to the app store with the framework as is.
-You MUST strip the simulator part of the framework first.
-Use a script such as Carthage's to accomplish this**.

 ## Reference Documentation

 You can find the latest reference documentation on [Cocoadocs](http://cocoadocs.org/docsets/SmartDeviceLink-iOS).
 Install this documentation to [Dash](http://kapeli.com/dash) or Xcode using [Docs for Xcode](https://documancer.com/xcode/).
 On the [docs page](http://cocoadocs.org/docsets/SmartDeviceLink-iOS), click the 'share' button in the upper right.